 If an existing certificate was done longer than five years ago, regardless of whether it is valid for ten years, it will not be applicable for these regulations.
 Consequently, to comply with the electrical safety standards the existing EICR must be less than five years old (dated back five years from when the tenancy agreement was signed).

 What is the penalty for breaching the rules?

 Local authorities can issue a fine up to £30,000.
 Before imposing a financial penalty, the local authority must serve a Notice of Intent within six months from when the landlord is in breach outlining the amount, reasons and right to appeal.

 Research has shown that more than one in three private landlords did not know it was their responsibility to get gas appliances checked.

 To help you get to grips with what’s expected, we have outlined the main safety concerns you need to be aware of and the legal obligations you must adhere to.

-We recommend you turn to your local ARLA Propertymark letting agent for further guidance on adhering to the new electrical safety standards.
-They will know the measures you need to take and can take care of contractors and all the necessary paperwork
+Turn to your local ARLA Propertymark Protecting letting agent for further guidance on adhering to electrical safety standards.
+They will know the measures you need to take and can take care of contractors and all the necessary paperwork.